Lecture notes on the flow equation approach to singular stochastic PDEs: Construction of effective force

 \section{Construction of effective force}

 In the previous section, we argued that, under certain assumptions, the equation

 which we want to solve, can be formulated as a fixed point problem for the map $\fQ$ defined by~\eqref{eq:map_Q}.
-Recall that the map $\fQ$ involves a scale decomposition $(G_\sIR)_{\sIR\in[0,1]}$ of the Green function $G$ and two families of functionals $(\tilde F_\sIR)_{\sIR\in(0,1]}$ and $(\tilde H_\sIR)_{\sIR\in(0,1]}$.
-The scale decomposition of the Green function was fixed in Def.~\ref{dfn:kernel_G}.
-By Remark~\ref{rem:relation_to_original} a fixed point of the map $\fQ$ corresponds to a solution of the original equation if
+Recall that the map $\fQ$ involves a scale decomposition $(G_\mu)_{\mu\in[0,1]}$ of the Green function $G$ and two families of functionals $(\tilde F_\mu)_{\mu\in(0,1]}$ and $(\tilde H_\mu)_{\mu\in(0,1]}$.
+The scale decomposition of the Green function was fixed in Definition~\ref{dfn:kernel_G}.
+As we argued in the previous section, a fixed point of the map $\fQ$ corresponds to a solution of the original equation if

 are defined in terms of an effective force

 by the following equations

 and